numpy/numpy/doc/source/reference/c-api/array.rst

     structure with base, ptr, len, and flags members.
-The :c:type:`PyArray_Chunk` structure is binary compatible with the Python's buffer object (through its len member on 32-bit platforms and its ptr member on 64-bit platforms or in Python 2.5).
+The :c:type:`PyArray_Chunk` structure is binary compatible with the Python's buffer object (through its len member on 32-bit platforms and its ptr member on 64-bit platforms).
 On return, the base member is set to *obj* (or its base if *obj* is already a buffer object pointing to another object).
 If you need to hold on to the memory be sure to INCREF the base member.
 The chunk of memory is pointed to by *buf* ->ptr member and has length *buf* ->len.
 The flags member of *buf* is :c:data:`NPY_ARRAY_ALIGNED` with the :c:data:`NPY_ARRAY_WRITEABLE` flag set if *obj* has a writeable buffer interface.

 .. c:function:: int PyArray_AxisConverter(PyObject* obj, int* axis)